 There are three major types of elimination reactions, two of which are the E1 and E2 reactions.
 The E2 reaction is particularly important, and these synthetic reactions can be used to create alkenes.

-So what kind of synthetic reaction is an elimination reaction?
+What kind of synthetic reaction is an elimination reaction?
 We will explain the reaction mechanism and how it works.

 Table of Contents